 Beetroot is one of those wonderfully versatile vegetables perfect for creating quick, tasty and satisfying dishes from snacks and starters to robust mains.

-Throw it in salads, whip it into dips and soups or make vibrantly tasty picnic sandwiches or beetroot bagels.
+Throw it in salads, whip it into soups and dips like our vibrantly delicious Roast Beet Hummus, or make vibrantly tasty picnic sandwiches or beetroot bagels.
 It even roasts up into tasty crisps for a different take on potato chips—a perfect vegan picnic snack.

 Can You Eat Raw Beetroot?